iirinc/nsopw-api-schema/json/v1.0/ResponseDetails.md

       - [Location](#location)
     - [Jurisdiction Status](#jurisdiction-status)

+## Response Time
+The system expects that when it queries a jurisdiction, the jurisdiction will respond within 15 seconds.
+If the jurisdiction doesn't respond within 15 seconds, the system closes the connection and flags the jurisdiction as timing out.
+If the system notices too many time out within a period of time, the system will remove the jurisdiction from being queried by the public for 5 minutes.
+After 5 minutes, the system will test to see if a search for the jurisdiction is completed within 15 seconds or not.
+If it does, the system brings the jurisdiction back online for the public to search.
+If not, it will try again in 5 minutes.

+This keeps the public from having to wait a long time for their results and not to slow down all the other searches due to one jurisdiction having issues.

+If a jurisdiction is offline for more than 30 minutes, an automated email will be sent to the contacts on file letting them know.

 ## Validation Messages
 These are the messages that should be returned by your API based on different statuses.